tulbureandreita/viva-tours-face-analysis/facial-analysis/README.md

 5. Mock for Raspberry pi to send image and test
    (you can also test the Endpoint with POSTMAN)

+# First, please, start the FASTAPI server on the machine with,
+uvicorn api_main:app --host 0.0.0.0 --port 8000

+# If you use postman:
+Open Postman and create a new request with the following settings:

+Method: Set the HTTP method to POST.

+URL: Enter the URL for your endpoint.
+If you are testing from the same machine, it will be: http://localhost:8000/upload_image/

+Then set up the rest of the request Body from the Body Tab and add image to the form-data radio (key values).
+Change Key to File.
+Then in the same row type file into the KEY input box.
+Must match the argument name in your @app.post function

+Then click the SELECT FILES button that will appear in your VALUES column

 # using the python-multipart library for file uploads!
 import requests
 import time